jbalke/vega-assignment/README.md

 - Dashboard functionality
 - Accessibility (WCAG 2.1 AA compliance)
 - Mobile responsive design (iPhone SE viewport)
+- Localisation (language switching and persistence)

 ### 🧠 Architecture Notes

-- `src/services/mockApi.ts` makes real `fetch` calls to `/api/*` endpoints that are intercepted by MSW in development.
+- `src/services/Api.ts` makes `fetch` calls to `/api/*` endpoints that are intercepted by MSW in development.
 - `src/mocks/handlers.ts` defines MSW request handlers for `/api/assets`, `/api/portfolios`, and `/api/prices` using mock data from `src/data/mockData.ts`.
 - `src/mocks/browser.ts` configures and starts the MSW browser worker (only in development mode).
 - `AuthProvider` stores user session in `localStorage` for the demo login flow.
 - `usePortfolioOverview` composes assets, positions, and prices via TanStack Query and feeds both the donut and positions table.
 - `usePriceHistory` hydrates the historical chart with time-range aware price slices; selections in the donut chart automatically refilter both the table and historical chart.
-- MSW intercepts all API requests in development mode with a configurable delay.
 - Tailwind theme uses CSS `@theme` directive in `src/index.css` for white-label customization.
-- React Icons (`react-icons`) is used for UI icons (e.g., password visibility toggle).
 - `src/i18n.ts` wires i18next + react-i18next with en-GB, fr-FR, and de-DE translations and persists the selected language (`vega-language`) to `localStorage`.
 The global footer exposes the language selector so users can switch locales at runtime.

 ### ✅ Testing & Quality